 Know your audience.
 I mean really know your consumers.
 At the end of the day, you need to be your customer’s best friend.

-So, if eCommerce furniture stores are not pursuing social media channels, like Pinterest, they may be leaving money on the table.
+For example, if eCommerce furniture stores are not pursuing social media channels, like Pinterest and Instagram, they may be leaving money on the table.

 Take action by creating a distinct customer profile and drawing up a personalized strategy.
 As discussed above, don’t be afraid to follow the search data to find unexpected buyers.